-- 2.2.19.1 Departments and/or contractors shall identify all business applications that are used by their users in support of primary business functions.
+- 2.2.19.1 Departments shall identify all business applications that are used by their users in support of primary business functions.
 This includes all applications owned and/or managed by the department as well as other business applications that are used by the department but owned and/or managed by other County organizations.
-All business applications used by a department shall be documented in the department's IT security plan as well as their Business Impact Analysis (BIA) for criticality rating (RTO) and continuity purposes. - 2.2.19.2 An application owner shall be designated for each internal department business application. - 2.2.19.3All access controls associated with business applications shall be commensurate with the highest level of data used within the application.
-These same access controls shall also adhere to the guidelines provided in Section 1.2.5: Access Controls. - 2.2.19.4 Security requirements shall be incorporated into the evaluation process for all commercial software products that are intended to be used as the basis for a business application.
-The security requirements in question shall be based on requirements and standards specified in this guideline. - 2.2.19.5 In situations where data needs to be isolated because there would be a conflict of interest, data security shall be designed and implemented to ensure that isolation.
+All business applications used by a department shall be documented in the department's IT security plan as well as their Business Impact Analysis (BIA). - 2.2.19.2 An application owner shall be designated for each internal department business application. - 2.2.19.3 All access controls associated with business applications shall be commensurate with the highest level of data used within the application.
+These same access controls shall also adhere to the policy provided in Section 7: Access Control. - 2.2.19.4 Security requirements shall be incorporated into the evaluation process for all commercial software products that are intended to be used as the basis for a business application.
+The security requirements in question shall be based on requirements and standards specified in this policy. - 2.2.19.5 In situations where data needs to be isolated because there would be a conflict of interest (e.g., DA and OCPD data cannot be shared), data security shall be designed and implemented to ensure that isolation.